Can Smelling Weed Get You High? Contact High Truths and Myths

 If you are someone that doesn’t smoke weed, you may be wondering if the smell of weed will get you high.

-Maybe you’re concerned that if you smell it, your urine samples may test positive on a random drug test at your place of employment, and you want to know if you should try to avoid exposure.
+Maybe you’re concerned that if you smell it.
+Your urine samples may test positive on a random drug test at your place of employment.
+As well as, you want to know if you should try to avoid exposure.
 Maybe you’re just worried about being exposed to THC in general and nervous about catching a contact high.

-We’re going to look at what exactly the risks are of unintended inhalation of cannabis smoke, and what exposure means for the average person.
+We’re going to look at what exactly the risks are of unintended inhalation of cannabis smoke.
+As well as, what exposure means for the average person.

 Can Smelling Weed Get You High?